email discomfort

 from the perspective of a Senior Tempter.

-How Jesus and Satan view email is more important that our feeble opinions.
+How Jesus and Satan view email is most important.

 'We have been bought with a price', and it is our duty to use tools that produce results.